-Healthy Transformation - We focus on developing healthier beverages in response to the global shift in consumer buying habits.
+Healthy Transformation - We focus on developing and delighting consumers with healthier beverages in response to the global shift in consumer buying habits.
 We are committed to tailoring the variety and types of beverages in our portfolio to satisfy the preferences of a diverse mix of 'crossover consumers' - a growing group desiring a change to better-for-you beverages.

-Flavor Innovation - Throughout our product lines and brands, we emphasize distinctly flavored beverages.
-Building on a rich tradition of flavor and brand innovation with over a 125 year history of development with iconic brands such as Shasta® and Faygo®, we consider ourselves a leader in flavor and essence technology.
+Flavor Innovation - Building on a rich tradition of flavor and brand innovation with over a 125 year history of development with iconic brands such as Shasta® and Faygo®, we have extended our flavor and essence leadership and technical expertise to the sparkling water category.
 Proprietary flavors and essences are developed and tested in-house and only made commercially available after extensive concept and sensory evaluation.
-Our variety of flavors provides us a unique advantage with today's consumers who demand variety and refreshing beverage alternatives.
+Our variety of distinctive flavors provides us a unique advantage with today's consumers who demand variety and refreshing beverage alternatives.

-Quality Ethic - We believe consumers demand quality, and we are committed to producing and developing products of the highest quality that also appeal to the value expectations of the consumer.
-We believe we can leverage our efficient production and distribution systems, and our cost-effective social media and regionally focused marketing programs, to profitably deliver products at optimal consumer price-points.
+Quality Ethic - Consumers demand quality, and we are committed to producing and developing beverages of the highest quality that also appeal to the value expectations of the consumer.
+We believe we can leverage our efficient production and distribution systems, cost-effective social media platforms and regionally focused marketing programs, to profitably deliver products at optimal consumer price-points.

 Creative Dynamics - In a beverage industry that is dominated by the "cola giants", we pride ourselves on our ability to respond faster and more creatively to consumer trends than competitors who are burdened by production and distribution complexity as well as legacy costs.
 The ability to identify consumer trends and create new product concepts to lead the market defines our new product development model.
-Speed to market with the right concept, unique flavor creation and trend forward 'better-for-you' continues to be our goal.
-As with flavor development, internal development teams are responsible for concept creation, packaging and design, which allows for rapid 'go to market' timing and reduced development costs.
+Speed to market with the appropriate concept, unique flavor creation and trend forward 'better-for-you' ingredients continues to be our goal.
+Internal development teams are responsible for concept creation, packaging and design, which allow for rapid 'go to market' timing and reduced development costs.